cea-hpc/modules/doc/source/modulefile.rst

 trying to directly access a directory or a *modulefile*.
 In this case, the access issue is returned as an error message.

-A *modulefile* whose name or element in its name starts with a ``.`` (dot) is considered hidden.
-Hidden *modulefile* is not displayed or taken into account except if it is explicitly named.
-By inheritance, a symbolic version-name assigned to a hidden *modulefile* is displayed or taken into account only if explicitly named.
-Module alias targeting a hidden *modulefile* appears like any other module alias.
+A *modulefile*, virtual module, module alias or symbolic version whose name or element in their name starts with a ``.`` (dot) are considered hidden.
+Hidden *modulefile*, virtual module, module alias or symbolic version are not displayed or taken into account except if they are explicitly named.
+By inheritance, a symbolic version-name assigned to a hidden *modulefile*, virtual module or module alias is displayed or taken into account only if explicitly named.
+Non-hidden module alias targeting a hidden *modulefile* appears like any other non-hidden module alias.
+Finally, a hidden symbolic version targeting a non-hidden module will be displayed along its non-hidden target.

 Advanced module version specifiers